parsilab/parsidate/README.md

 {
     // Make sure serde_json is a dev-dependency or added normally
     // use serde_json;
+    use parsidate::{ParsiDate, ParsiDateTime, Season}; // Need Season here too if used

     // --- ParsiDate ---
     let pd_serde = ParsiDate::new(1403, 5, 2).unwrap();